 So as you can see, there are a variety of strategies for you to minimize your taxes.
 If you’re taking the time every year to look at what your investments are doing and how you can be investing to minimize taxes, it will impact your annual bottom line.
-Each year you apply tax minimizing strategies to your taxes, the amount your saving is going to add up to what could be thousands if not millions of dollars over your lifetime.
+Each year you apply tax minimizing strategies to your taxes, the amount you're saving is going to add up to what could be thousands, if not millions of dollars over your lifetime.

 At Heller Wealth Management, we work to keep your money in your pockets.